[IM]PACT Internship leads to new life plans, new lives in Christ

 “There was definitely a shift of focus when you don’t have the obligation to reach into your pocket and look at a screen,” he said.
 “We had to walk somewhere to get in contact with family.”

-If such an outage happened in America, “We’d complain about an hour-and-a-half troubleshooting call,” Hartsell said.
+If such an outage happened in America, “We’d complain about an hour-and-a-half troubleshooting call,” the intern said.
 “It took five weeks to get the Internet back up.”

 Related: From idol worship to gospel movement